 Austin, W. G & Hatfield, E. (1980).
 Equity theory, power, and social justice.
 In G. Mikula (Ed.)
 Gerechtigkeit and soziale interaction.
 Ben Switzerland: Huber, 25-68.
 Justice and social interaction.
 Bern Switzerland: Huber, 25-68.
 Justice and social interaction.
 New York: Springer-Verlag, 25-68.

 Austin, W. G. (1979).
 Justice, freedom and self interest in intergroup relations.
 In W.G.
-Austin & S. Worchel (Eds.), The social psychology of intergroup relations.
+Austin & S. Worchel (Eds.), The social psychology of inergroup relations.
 Monterey, CA: Brooks/Cole, 121-143.
 (Honorable mention award in the 1977 Gordon Allport intergroup relations competitions sponsored by the Society for the psychological Study of Social Issues & Division 9 of APA.)

 Austin, W. G. (1977).
 Equity theory and social comparison processes.
 In J. Suls & R. Miller (Eds.), Social Comparison Theory: Theoretical and Empirical Perspectives.
 Hemisphere, CA, 279-305.

-JOURNAL ARTICLES
+PEER-REVIEWED RESEARCH JOURNAL ARTICLES

 Austin, W. G., McGinn, N.C. & Susmilch, C. (1980).
 Internal standards revisited: Effects of social comparisons and expectancies on judgments of fairness and satisfaction, Journal of Experimental Social Psychology, 16, 426-441.